SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 Using DxCore, you don't even need to go to all that effort - you can just select 28 MHz or 32 MHz from the Tools -> Clock Speed menu, and upload your sketch and it will run at the higher clock speed!

+With an external oscillator, you can go higher still!
+I got 40 MHz no problem, 48 started to get math errors, at least on the chip I tried it on.
+Crystals are on order to see how well those do compared to the more expensive oscillators.
+I also plan to test with the high temp spec'ed parts in case those are just the top-bin, and hence would work at higher speeds at room temperature.

 ### Overclocking the PLL
 The system clock isn't the only thing that has breathing room either (at least at 5v and 25C, on the parts I tested) - the PLL, which is spec'ed for 16-24 MHz internal HF oscillator frequency as input only, 48 MHz max frequency (24 MHz multiplied by 2)?
 It runs at the 3x multiplier, all the way up to 32 MHz system clock... and I checked, TDC0 really was ticking over at 96 MHz!
 It seems to work at a lower max frequency than they spec, too - I was getting perfectly good output at 8 MHz in (tripled).
 Now, how useful is this crazy clock speed when all you can do with it is run one async timer?
 Okay, it's not the most useful feature ever.... but it is good for something.
 Will take someone with sensitive current meters and too much time on their hands to figure out if it could, for example, be used to maintain PWM frequency while saving power with lower system clock, or things like that...

 Also, note the removed option in the io header - apparently it can be run at x4 multiplication factor.
 In fact, it works at 32 MHz x 4 = 128 MHz at room temperature...
+When I tried 4x multiplication on a 40 MHz external oscillator, however, the output of TCD0 (the only thing that can use the PLL) had glitches, especially when you tried to change the duty cycle.

 The PLL did not work at all work with the oscillator at 4 MHz (though it worked at 8 MHz and 12 MHz).
 These parts seem to have a huge safety margin on their clock subsystem.